Last Updated on December 27, 2022

 Cons: Chromatic aberrations, unimpressive FOV and eye relief, a little heavy for a compact set

 We love Leupold.
-When it comes to outstanding glass at any section of the price range, you’re bound to find a quality, well-built pair of binos from this reputable optics maker.
+When it comes to outstanding and affordable glass, you’re bound to find a quality, well-built pair of binos from this reputable optics maker.
 Case in point, the Mackenzie HD 8x42s.

-This entry-level set of binoculars features many of the good features that the more expensive models do: waterproofing, a rubber encased frame, and an unconditional lifetime guarantee.
-While they won’t have the same reduction in chromatic aberrations that a higher-end pair like the BX-4 Pro Guide HD will, these will still help you catch a clear glimpse of anything that moves.
+This entry-level set of binos shares several things found in more expensive models: waterproofing, a rubber-encased frame, and an unconditional lifetime guarantee.
+While they’re more prone to chromatic aberrations than a higher-end pair like the BX-4 Pro Guide HD, these Leupolds will still clearly show you anything that moves.

-In terms of hands-on features, the compact set of binoculars comes with twist-up eyecups, a right-eye diopter, and a center-focus wheel.
-If you’re looking for an excellent gift, or perhaps a set of entry-level binos for the less experienced hunter in your life, these might be perfect.
+In terms of hands-on features, the compact set of binoculars comes with twist-up eyecups, a right-eye diopter, and a center-mount focus wheel.
+If you’re looking for an excellent gift, or perhaps a set of entry-level binos for the less experienced hunter, these might be perfect.

-The BX-1 McKenzie HDs are not without their faults, however, as they don’t offer high-end eye relief or field of view.
-They still feature Leupold’s Twilight Light management systems, so you’ll still get to glass for an extra 10 minutes at dawn and dusk.
-We think they’re a solid value set of binoculars as long as you don’t wear glasses.
+The BX-1 McKenzie HDs are not without their faults, however, as they don’t offer high-end field of view or eye relief.
+They do feature Leupold’s Twilight Light management systems, so you’ll still get to glass for an extra 10 minutes at dawn and dusk.
+We think they’re a solid value as long as you don’t wear glasses.

-For less field of view but more magnification, check out the BX-1 McKenzie HD 10×42s.
+For less field of view but more magnification, check out the BX-1 McKenzie HD 10x42s.

-Don’t go out there thinking you need the highest level of magnification.
-As you hike and move around, you’ll get tired from time to time, and your hands might become unsteady.
-Those unsteady hands make images jumpy and hard to see through higher magnification hunting binoculars.
+You probably don’t need the highest level of magnification.
+As you hike and tire, your hands can become unsteady.
+Through higher magnification binoculars, shaky hands will make images jumpy and hard to see.

-We tend to think that 8× is excellent for hunting, but if you need higher magnification, 10× and beyond might be for you.
-On the other hand, maybe you hunt primarily in densely wooded areas; if that’s the case, consider a lower magnification than even 8x.
+We generally think 8x is fine for most hunting, but if you truly need higher magnification, 10x and beyond might be for you.
+On the other hand, if you hunt primarily in densely wooded areas, consider an 8x magnification, or lower.

-Now that you’ve taken a look at our list of the best binoculars for hunting, we answer some of the more technical terms here in more detail.
+Now that you’ve looked at our list of the best binoculars for hunting, let’s explore some of the technical terms here in greater detail.

-When you see numbers like 10×42, 8×32, and 10×50, these measurements mean two essential pieces of information.
-The first number in 10×42 indicates the amount of magnification that the hunting binoculars offer.
+When you see numbers like 10×42, 8×32, and 10×50, these measurements contain two essential pieces of information.
+The first number in 10x42 indicates the amount of magnification the binoculars offer.
 In this case, the 10 shows a 10-times magnification compared to what your naked eyeball can see.

-The second number in 10×42 tells the hunter how large the objective lens is measured in millimeters.
+The second number in 10x42 tells the hunter how large the objective lens is measured in millimeters.
 Different size lenses let in different amounts of light.
 For instance, larger lenses collect more light than smaller ones, which is helpful for hunting when the light is shallow.
-Beware, though.
-Picking a set of binoculars based solely on their objective lens size could bite you in the backside.
-In addition, larger objective lens sizes weigh more than smaller ones, so be careful not to weigh yourself down.
+However, don’t pick a set of binos based solely on objective lens size; there’s more to the story than that.
+For example, larger objective lens sizes weigh more than smaller ones, so be careful not to weigh yourself down.